Complaints

 Below are examples of some of the excluded complaints, which will not be investigated:

-Complaints against individual employees which arise from dissatisfaction with a council policy or decision, and where no other basis for the complaint exists.
+- Complaints against individual employees which arise from dissatisfaction with a council policy or decision, and where no other basis for the complaint exists.

-Appeals against any council advice, actions, or decisions in its capacity as a regulator where a statutory right of appeal or other council appeals/review procedure exists.
+- Appeals against any council advice, actions, or decisions in its capacity as a regulator where a statutory right of appeal or other council appeals/review procedure exists.

-For a full list please see our Complaints Policy (PDF, 5.8MB)
+For a full list please see our Complaints Policy

 Please Note: Any expression of dissatisfaction regarding our services that is made through a survey, will not be defined as a complaint.
-Wherever possible, we will contact the person completing the surveyto advise how they can pursue a complaint if they wish to.
+Wherever possible, we will contact the person completing the survey to advise how they can pursue a complaint if they wish to.

 Making Complaints

-You can make a complaint anonymously and we will consider your complaint, any investigation will be proportionate to the potential outcome.
+ou can make a complaint anonymously and we will consider your complaint, any investigation will be proportionate to the potential outcome.

 All information about you or anyone involved in the complaint will be dealt with in accordance with the Data Protection Act.